GustavEikaas/easy-dotnet.nvim/README.md

 - Test runner: Test runner similiar to the one you find in Rider.
 - Outdated command: Makes checking outdated packages a breeze using virtual text
 - (csproj/fsproj) mappings: Keymappings for .csproj and .fsproj files are automatically available
-- Auto bootstrap namespace: Automatically inserts namespace when opening a newly created `.cs` file
+- Auto bootstrap namespace: Automatically inserts namespace and class/interface when opening a newly created `.cs` file. (also checks clipboard for json to create class from)
 - Create dotnet templates like with `dotnet new`, automatically adding them to the current solution
 - Package autocomplete inside .csproj and .fsproj files [Check it out](#package-autocomplete)
 - [Rider-like](https://www.jetbrains.com/help/rider/Language_Injections.html#use-comments)